 What is Risk Treatment Plan

-• Planned actions: detailed actions, tasks or measures that must be carried out to reduce identified risks
+• Planned controls and actions: specific controls or tasks that must be put in place to reduce the identified risks

-• Risk Description: A brief description of the identified risk.
+• Risk Description: A short summary of the identified risk.

-• Risk Owner: The person or parties responsible for the risk.
+• Risk Owner: The person or team responsible for managing the risk.

-• Risk Level: The initial risk level (e.g., Low, Medium, High) before treatment.
+• Inherent Risk Level: The risk rating before any actions are taken (e.g., Low, Medium, High).

-• Treatment Strategy: The selected strategy: Avoid, Mitigate, Transfer, or Accept.
+• Treatment Strategy: The chosen approach: Avoid, Mitigate, Transfer, or Accept.

-• Deadline: The target date for completing the actions.
+• Due Date: The target date to complete the actions.

-• Current Status of Measures: Progress status (e.g., Not Started, In Progress, Completed).
+• Status: Progress update (e.g., Not Started, In Progress, Completed).

-• Residual Risk Level: The expected level of risk after implementing the actions (if applicable).
+• Residual Risk Level: The expected risk rating after the actions are completed (if applicable).

 Aptien GRC simplifies the risk monitoring and control process by eliminating the need for tedious document creation.
 Having everything online saves time and enhances collaboration across your organization, ensuring all risk-related information is available and up-to-date.
 This enables efficient management of tasks and responsibilities.